 Selenium may be the de-facto framework for test automation, but there are many Selenium alternatives out there competing for that title.

+Are you looking to change up your approach to Selenium UI testing?
 These Selenium alternatives claim to fill in the gaps that come with using Selenium on its own, whether it is making automated testing more efficient and accessible, or catering to different needs that Selenium does not address.

 If you are in the market to re-evaluate your test automation framework, here are 5 of the most popular Selenium alternatives on the market.